matham/ceed/doc/source/guide/experiment.rst

 In addition to the stages, it can also export and import the overall app settings from the yaml file (e.g. the frame rate, camera and MEA transforms etc).
-Importing **only the stages** is recommended because it may not be visibly obvious that the configuration options changed.
+Importing **only the stages** is recommended because it may not be visibly obvious all the configuration options that changed when importing the app settings.

+Following is an example config file with just the stage/shape/functions settings as well as one with the app settings as well:

+:download:`Stages config <../media/guide/stages_config.yml>`
+:download:`Stages and app settings config <../media/guide/stages_with_app_settings_config.yml>`

 H5 file
 ^^^^^^^

-Ceed uses the H5 files to store the experiment data.
-However, it also stores a complete copy of the current app settings and stages/shapes/functions.
+Ceed uses Nix H5 files to store the experiment data.
+However, it also stores a complete copy of the current app settings and stages/shapes/functions whenever it is saved.
 In addition, the complete settings are also saved for each experiment with the experiment data.

 Like with the yaml file, you can import the last configuration from the H5 file.
 But, you can also explicitly save or re-open the H5 file.

 You can save and save-as the H5 file (including from the save icon).
-Until saved, the changes are saved to a temp file and copied to the indicated H5 file when manually saved.
+Until saved, the changes are saved to a temp file and only copied to the indicated H5 file every time manually saved.
 You can also discard unsaved changes or close the H5 file altogether.
-And you can open existing H5 files, which loads their last config.
+And you can open existing H5 files, which loads their last config into Ceed.

 .. _tut-config-window: